catalyzeio/policies/source/sections/08-configuration_management_policy.md

    * If the development systems function properly after the two-week testing period, the security team will promote that snapshot into the mirror used by all staging systems.
 These patches will be applied to all staging systems during the next nightly patch run.
    * If the staging systems function properly after the two-week testing period, the security team will promote that snapshot into the mirror used by all production systems.
 These patches will be applied to all production systems during the next nightly patch run.
    * Patches for critical kernel security vulnerabilities may be applied to production systems using hot-patching tools at the discretion of the Security and Privacy Officer.
 These patches must follow the same phased testing process used for non-kernel security patches; this process may be expedited for severe vulnerabilities.
-3. On Windows systems, the baseline Group Policy setting configures Windows Update to implement the patching policy.

 ## 8.6 Software Development Procedures